-The Implementation of CRD IV in Cyprus and all other EU countries with effect from 1 January 2014 has made substantial changes both to prudential and reporting requirements.
+The Implementation of CRD IV in Cyprus and all other EU countries has brought substantial changes both to prudential and reporting requirements.

 Attendance will be limited to enable discussion on the more complex areas of the regulation.

 This course has been designed to provide with the knowledge and skills needed to understand and assess:

 After attending this course, the participants will be able to:

 CRD IV and its enhancements aim at improving stability in the financial sector by better quality of capital and buffers.

 CRD IV also strengthens the corporate governance requirements and processes and introduces new rules aiming at the increased effectiveness of risk oversight by the Boards.
 All the above, improve the status of the risk management function and ensure the effective monitoring by supervisors of risk governance.
 The measures adopted help avoid excessive risk-taking by the institutions and ultimately the accumulation of excessive risk in the financial system.

 CRD IV has also increased transparency requirements concerning the activities of institutions which operate on a multinational basis.
 Regulated firms are required to disclose annually information on a consolidated basis for the financial year.

 Based on the above and the type and services of each firm, a number of reports are required to be submitted to regulators on a frequent basis.
 Banks and Investment Firms have to comply with all their obligations, irrespective whether reporting or not, monitor their capital adequacy and liquidity levels on a continuous basis and assess the impact of any business decision proactively to avoid any negative consequences on these capital and liquidity levels.